zhenyufu/learnhuge/README.md

 ## Basics
 * Uses html5 canvas
-* Works on desktop and ios broswers, unpredictable on android
+* Works on desktop broswers and ios Safari, unpredictable on android

 ## Details at my blog